Introduction

 To better meet the educational needs of high-level talents in the Yangtze River Delta region, including overseas returnees and leading professionals, for their children to receive an international education, Overseas Chinese Academy of Concord Suzhou (OCAC-Suzhou) was officially founded in April 2016 with strong support from the Administrative Committee of Suzhou Industrial Park.
 It is the first school in China specifically designed for children of overseas returnees, overseas Chinese, and students wishing to receive a Chinese-international education.

-As of April 2025, 50% of our current students come from families with overseas returnee backgrounds, and over 70% of our parents hold master’s or doctoral degrees.
-In total, more than 300 children from families recognized as high-level talents by the Organizational Department of the Suzhou Industrial Park have enrolled in our school.
-Since its founding, nearly 1,000 student families have received tuition subsidies for high-level talent children provided by the park’s government.
-Our school has truly become a distinctive educational institution for the children of high-level talents.
+As of April 2025, 50% of our current student body comes from families with overseas returnee backgrounds, while over 70% of parents hold master’s or doctoral degrees.
+A cumulative total of more than 300 children from families recognized as high-level talents by Organization Department of the Administrative Committee of Suzhou Industrial Park(SIP)have enrolled in our school.
+Since its founding, nearly 1,000 student families have received tuition subsidies for high-level talent children provided SIP government.
+The school has truly established itself as a distinctive educational institution catering to the children of high-level talents.

 Campus Culture